Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 Related tips:

-◆ Edit Partitions: you can specify partition sizes, labels, etc. also, you are able to convert the destination disk from MBR to GPT or vice versa.
-Some options are only available in advanced versions.
+◆ Edit Partitions: you can specify partition sizes, labels, etc. Also, you are able to convert the destination disk from MBR to GPT or vice versa.

 SSD Alignment: it is suggested to check this option to improve performance when the target disk is SSD.